chrisforee/Doggo-roni/README.md

 ## Description

 Project to create a simple webpage utilizing HTML, CSS, Javascript and bootstrap elements.
-Doggo-roni are randomly populated on the pizza through user input and through the usage of the Dog CEO API.
+Doggo-roni are randomly populated on the pizza through user input and the usage of the Dog CEO API.
 Generate a different pie every time!

 ### Running the project